sathomas/jsDataV.is/src/text/ch6/01-fonts.md

 For this example we want to show more than a single country.
 We'd like to visualize the median age for all of Europe's countries, based on [United Nations population data](http://www.un.org/en/development/desa/population/) from 2010.
 To do that, we'll create a map that includes all European countries, and we'll style each country according to the data.

 The first step in this visualization is putting all of the countries into a single map.
 Since each country is a separate character in the Continental font, we want to overlay those characters on top of one another rather than spread them across the page.
 That requires setting a couple of <span class="smcp">CSS</span> rules.
 First we set the position of the outer container to `relative`.
 This rule doesn't change the styling of the outer container at all, but it does establish a _positioning context_ for anything within the container.
 Those elements will be our individual country symbols, and we'll set their position to be `absolute`.
-We'll then place each one at the top and left of the map so they'll overlay each other.
-Because we've positioned the container `relative`, the country symbols will be positioned relative to that container rather than relative to the page as a whole.
+We'll then place each one at the top and left of the map so they'll overlay one another.
+Because we've positioned the container `relative`, the country symbols will be positioned relative to that container rather than to the page as a whole.

 ``` {.css .numberLines}
 #map {